adlnet-archive/xapi-epub/tools/adb-epub3/README.md

 The script does that after running through sed based replacement of variables based on book.conf (which is a file that is also not intended to be included in the epub archive.

 Archiving the folder on OSX risks including other garbage files, __MACOSX folders, specifically.

+#### Anatomy of an EPUB package

+Refer to the latest .epub folder in the build folder.
+Open it with your archive manager to get an idea for the basic structure and required files.

+The src folder has additional files used in the generation process that are removed as noted above.

+*in progress*

+Details and a barebone example to come.